Comprehensive Guide to CotC

 A society focused on the individual

 What they haven't progressed beyond is the sense of self.
-The world of Cinders of the Cataclysm is a self-centered, self-realization paradise.
+The world of Cinders of the Cataclysm is an even more self-centered, self-realization paradise than our own world.
 Society is a commercial, ad-ridden nightmare with every pleasure and self-realization product you can imagine.
 If it can be sold, it is sold.
 People have little regard for others as they step over corpses to get where they want to be.
 Ruthless capitalism in its absolute prime and not many find anything wrong with this.
 People don't hate the rich because they rich are callous scum, they hate the rich out of envy.
 Because the majority of people haven't made it there.
 Yet.
 One day they'll get there.

 - Arjin, home to the only known surviving civilisation of Dunia

 - Naréin, the eastern continent, now nothing but an endless desert